mthom/scryer-prolog/README.md

 The optional `--release` flag will perform various optimizations, producing a faster executable.

-Note on compatibility: Scryer Prolog should work on Linux, Mac OS X, and BSD variants on which Rust runs.
-Windows support hinges on rustyline and Termion being functional in that environment, which to my knowledge is not presently the case.

 ## Tutorial
 To enter a multi-clause predicate, the directive "[user]" is used.